 Atrial Fibrillation Program

-Atrial fibrillation (AF) is a condition in which the upper part of the heart (the atria) beats irregularly and much too fast because it receives rapid, abnormal electrical signals.
-These signals cause the heart to quiver (fibrillate) and affect the heart's ability to efficiently pump blood to the rest of the body.
-As a result, the brain and other organs may receive too little blood to operate at their best.
+When the upper part of your heart (the atria) beats irregularly and too fast, this can cause your heart to quiver (“fibrillate”).
+As a result, your most important organ can’t efficiently pump blood to the rest of the body, so the brain and other organs may not receive enough blood to operate their best.

 While for many people there is no apparent cause for AF, it can be related to underlying conditions or risk factors including: